Stepwise functional refoundation of relational concept analysis: A parallel context-lattice fixed-point semantics for RCA RCA⁰

-The attribute language $D_{\Omega,R,N}$ that can be generated by scaling depends on the finite set of relations $R$, the scaling operations $\Omega$ and the set of possible concepts identified by their standardised names (\S\ref{sec:rscaling}).
-Given a set $N$ of concepts that can be the codomain of relations in $R$, the set of contexts that can be obtained by scaling is
+The attribute language $D_{\Omega,R_\xx,N}$ that can be generated by scaling depends on the finite set of relations $R$, the scaling operations $\Omega$ and the set of possible concepts identified by their standardised names (\S\ref{sec:rscaling} and \ref{sec:rcaname}).
+Given $N\subseteq \eta^*(K^0)$ an indexed family of names of concepts that can be in the codomain of relations in $R$, the set of contexts that can be obtained by scaling is